redsanket/spark/external/hive/guide/faq/index.rst

 .. _gateways:
-.. topics:: **What precautions should be taken when working on the gateways?**
+.. topic:: **What precautions should be taken when working on the gateways?**

    Gateways are shared user resources.
 Large queries with lots of files can consume memory at the client end (MR split calculation) which can impact other users ability